allison-abad/roc-paper-scissors/README.md

 # Rock, Paper, Scissors
-User will be able to click on either Rock Paper or Scissor button, and the will see a displayed result whether they won lost or tied agaisnt the computer generated move.
+User will be able to click on either Rock Paper or Scissor button, and the will see a displayed result whether they won, lost, or were tied agaisnt the computer generated move.

 **Link to project:** ![screen shot 2018-07-07 at 11 39 15 am](https://user-images.githubusercontent.com/39247861/42412447-7df422d4-81da-11e8-9f1c-14e87e16bcbb.png)